EStocia/Hello-World/README.md

 You got to be shitting me
-almost messed up again, im billy, broke and tired. how the hell i got here i got no idea moon tacos task like shit, 3 multi virsus 2 the out... theres a real taco
+almost messed up again, im billy, broke and tired. how the hell i got here i got no idea moon tacos task like shit, 3 multi virsus 2 the out... theres a real taco sorry, internet was shut off for some reason, didnt get a chance to finish.